-Just switched to Mac, new to everything.
-I'm wondering what's the best app to use for cleaning registry and keeping Mac fast?
+Just switched from PC to Mac, new to everything especially how macOS works.
+I’m wondering what’s the best app to use for cleaning registry and keeping Mac fast?

-Well, unlike Windows operating system, macOS does NOT have (or use) Registry.
-Thus there is no registry cleaner on Macs.
+Unlike the Windows operating system, macOS does NOT have or use Registry.
+Therefore, there is no such registry cleaner app for Mac.
 If you find one that claims it does, beware that the app is probably a scam.

-In case you are interested, here's some information you can familiarize yourself along your Mac journey.
+Here’s some information to get yourself familiar along with your Mac journey.

 Windows Registries vs Mac Preference Files